This question type is available in both digital tests and written assignments.

-To create a drawing question, follow the steps below.
+To create a drawing question in a digital test, follow the steps below.

 - Navigate to your question bank or your course assignment.

-- Formulate the question in the question content field.
+- Formulate the question in the 'Question*' field.

 - Fill in the number of points the question is worth.